TohnJravolta/Custom_GPT_Wizard/README.md

 - **Empathetic Assistance**: CGW offers supportive and understanding guidance, ensuring that users of all expertise levels can successfully create their custom GPTs.
 - **Custom GPT Configuration**: Detailed assistance in configuring and optimizing custom GPTs for various purposes.
+- **Enhanced GPT Builder Assistant (EGBA)**: A new interactive mode guiding users through each step of custom GPT creation, offering transparency and user control.
 - **Troubleshooting and Advice**: Practical tips and solutions for common issues encountered in the creation and usage of custom GPTs.
 - **Privacy and Safety Focus**: Emphasizes the importance of privacy controls and safe, ethical AI usage.